renspringlea/ryba.ren/books.md

 > Did not finish.
 Struggled to get into this one.
 I picked this due to the narrator being Kirby Heybourne.

 ## Queer fiction
-Aiming for a mix of some trans, some femme, and some middle-grade
 - Those Who Wait (Haley Cass)
 > Verdict: B. Did not finish.
 It's fun, but nothing really grabs me or draws me in.
 The two main characters' professions (politics and academia) are given in less detail than I'd have liked, and many of the details that are given seem unrealistic.
 - Aristotle and Dante Discover the Secrets of the Universe (Benjamin Alire Sáenz)